 Susan – formerly Argo, now Mutz – is one such returnee.
 We lost her to big-city life in Baltimore, then to her hubby, John, but we won her back to the Coastal Point with our wit and charm.
 (OK, and the beach resort lifestyle that John liked, too, but who's counting?)

 We're glad Susan's around to help our advertising clients, because we sure wouldn't want her in charge of Internet security after that infamous computer-virus incident back in 2006… Yikes!
 (But we digress…) She's also the reason you have to tell us which Susan you want to talk to when you call the Coastal Point.
 (Just don't call her "Mutzie.")
+She and John have two little boys.

 Jane Johnson, BS, CDE, has been with the Point for what seems like forever now.
 She comes with an extensive background in customer service.
 She is responsible for all of our classified and service directory ads, as well as for legal advertising and religious services, and took home a Maryland, Delaware, D.C.
 (MDDC) Press Association award for her work on the classifieds in 2006.